dresswithpockets/dresswithpockets.github.io/_posts/2025-10-08-scoring-system.md

 \end{align*}
 $$

-Now we can worry about the tougher one, substituting and simplifying both sides of the quadratic while making sure to retain the signed square root's side & inequality:
+Now I can worry about the tougher one, substituting and simplifying both sides of the quadratic while making sure to retain the signed square root's side & inequality:

 $$
 \large